HuNtErJ1324/cs-493s-hw2/README.md

 ## Running this submission

+### Training (1.1)

+The model can be trained with `python train.py`.
+The default call creates and trains a model on the mod dataset from part 2 using the default nanoGPT configs.
+The file itself has a large number of different parameters which may be set to customize the training.
+Running the command with the flag `-h` produces a output with more information about the arguments.

+### Inference (1.2)

+Inference can be run with the command `python inference.py`.
+The default call prints the sampled sentences directly to the terminal using the mod dataset and the model created by the training command.
+This command also supports the `-h` flag, for information about the parameters for the inference.

+### Sanity Check (1.5)

+The sanity check is located in the sanity_checks.ipynb notebook.

 ### Grokking (2.3)

 To train a model which reproduces the plots from subplot (a) in the report, run